-For the next 7 years Gail had a variety of commercial roles within the company, most recently as Director for BT Business and Public Sector in Scotland where she was responsible for the direction, engagement and strategic management of BT's activity across their client base, leveraging the brand opportunity and investment at regional level.
-She was also a member of the BT Scotland Board whose primary objective is to support the delivery and exploitation of communication technologies to enhance innovation and business growth in Scotland.
+As Director for BT Business and Public Sector in Scotland until January 2018, Gail was responsible for the direction, engagement and strategic management of BT's activity across their client base, leveraging the brand opportunity and investment at regional level.
+She was also a member of the BT Scotland Board, whose primary objective was to support the delivery and utilisation of communication technologies to enhance innovation and business growth in Scotland.